ASME Section VIII, Div. 1 General Overview - In Person (3 days)

 WHO THE COURSE IS FOR?

 Manufacturers, users, owners, constructors, designers, quality control personnel and others concerned with the design, fabrication assembly, examination, inspection, testing and certification of pressure vessels.
+Code Edition changes will be discussed for the current year.

 COURSE CONTENTS